From Operator to CEO in 6 Weeks at $72K: The Forced Role Transition That Unstuck Revenue

 By Saturday end, had 10 documented decision protocols covering 60% of founder decision volume.

-Monday morning, sent protocols to the team.
-Message: “These decisions are yours now.
+The immediate impact came Monday morning when he sent the protocols to the team with a clear message: “These decisions are yours now.
 Use criteria.
 Only escalate edge cases.”

 Week 2 results: